KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 The reason I am using `[void]` at the beginning of the line is to suppress the return code.

-If the only data that you have in your array is strings, then you can also look at using [StringBuilder](https://kevinmarquette.github.io/2017-11-20-Powershell-StringBuilder/?utm_source=blog&utm_medium=blog&utm_content=arraysinline).
+If the only data that you have in your array is strings, then also take a look at using [StringBuilder](https://kevinmarquette.github.io/2017-11-20-Powershell-StringBuilder/?utm_source=blog&utm_medium=blog&utm_content=arraysinline).
 It is almost the same thing but has some methods that are just for dealing with strings.
-It is also designed for performance.
+The `StringBuilder` is specially designed for performance.

 * [Concatenate strings using StringBuilder](https://kevinmarquette.github.io/2017-11-20-Powershell-StringBuilder/?utm_source=blog&utm_medium=blog&utm_content=arrays)